-Eyes turned to Julie as she enthusiastically performed the great KICKING motion yet again.
+Eyes turned to Karen as she enthusiastically performed the great KICKING motion yet again.

 “Oh, no cheating!”
-Cried one of the other students in a jokey manner, glancing at Julie who looked visibly flustered by the time she THUDDED back to the floor.
+Cried one of the other students in a jokey manner, glancing at Karen who looked visibly flustered by the time she THUDDED back to the floor.

 “What?”
 She asked,

 “Your handspring is really great, but let’s try it without kicking… to build up your strength some more,” I suggested to her

 “I wasn’t kicking!
 I am strong enough” She exclaimed.

 The co-instructor suggested she tried it again.
 This time, after she landed – the co-instructor then demonstrated the move perfectly, and what it really meant to NOT kick.
 She explained that this is a hard move that takes a lot of practice.

 Exactly, I thought.

 That is why you’re here – to learn!
 This is a lesson after all.
 I am a teacher and you have paid me to teach you.
 A deadlift is an advanced trick, it takes practice and hard work, like most tricks.